 Programme

-View the Congress 2024 programme overview.
+View the Congress 2025 programme overview

-View more information about our social and fringe events.
+View more information about our social and fringe events

 The RCPsych International Congress is an annual flagship event, where leading psychiatrists from across the world meet to share knowledge, debate, collaborate, educate and network.

-To encourage open dialogue, scientific discovery and enrich learning, we provide our delegates with the opportunity to hear from a diverse range of views and presentations.
+To encourage open discussion, scientific discovery and enrich learning, we provide our delegates with the opportunity to hear from a diverse range of views and presentations.
 All the speakers, panellists and participants views and comments are their own and not the established views of the College.
 Speakers should expect probing questions and healthy debate.

 The College expects all content of event programmes, and the behaviour of the speakers and the delegates, to be professional, respectful and to uphold the College values.